 |

-Jeff Bathke has served as the Davison County Emergency Management Director since October, 2013.
+Jeff Bathke has served as the Davison County Emergency Management Director since October 2013.
 Jeff is a graduate of Plankinton High School and the University of South Dakota.
 He holds a Bachelor of Science Degree in Psychology and a Master of Science Degree in Administration, with an emphasis in Organizational Leadership.
-Jeff’s past experience includes 17 years working in counseling programs, Department of Corrections facilities, and Private Research.
-Jeff is also a licensed counselor in the state of South Dakota.
+Prior to starting at Davison County, Jeff’s past experience includes 17 years working as a licensed counselor in the State of South Dakota Department of Corrections facilities, Private Facilities, and Private Research for numerous State Agencies.

 Current & Upcoming Events: